gofractally/psibase/doc/psidk/src/development/services/standards.md

 # Standards

-## Standard account names
+## Reserved account names

-Subjective system services have account names which begin with `x-`.
-Only the infrastructure providers may create accounts with this suffix.
+By convention, apps that are specific to an individual node operator are hosted at subdomains that begin with "x-".
+Therefore, to avoid being overshadowed by these apps, user account names may not begin with "x-".

 ## Standard actions